fsantanna/pingus/ceu/README.md

   common interface (i.e., `WorldObj` [[![X]][cpp_worldobj]]), such as all pingus and traps.
-* Since it is common to iterate only over the pingus (vs. all world objects), it is convenient to manage all pingus in a `PinguHolder` container.
+* Since it is common to iterate only over the pingus (vs. all world objects), it is convenient to manage all pingus within the `PinguHolder` container.
-* Since a single pingu can change between actions during lifetime, it is also convenient to decouple it from actions with a level of indirection through the `action` member.
+* Since a single pingu can change between actions during lifetime, it is also convenient to decouple them with another level of indirection through the `action` member.
 * Sprites are part of the game engine and are reusable everywhere (e.g., UI buttons, world objects, etc.), so it is also convenient to decouple them